Esri/maps-app-android/docs/index.md

 ## Accessing your organization's basemaps

-As an administrator of an ArcGIS Online organization or Portal you can configure the basemaps that your users can switch between via a [group](http://doc.arcgis.com/en/arcgis-online/share-maps/share-items.htm).
+As an administrator of an ArcGIS Online organization or Portal, you can configure the basemaps that your users can switch between via a [group](http://doc.arcgis.com/en/arcgis-online/share-maps/share-items.htm).
 Applications can leverage this configuration using the [Portal API](https://developers.arcgis.com/android/latest/guide/access-the-arcgis-platform.htm#ESRI_SECTION2_B8EDBBD3D4F1499C80AF43CFA73B8292).
-The Maps App does this by an async call to find the group containing web maps in the basemap gallery.
+The Maps App does this by an asynchronous call to find the group containing web maps in the basemap gallery.
 With the returned group id, the collection of basemaps is retrieved from the portal.

 ```java
 PortalQueryParams queryParams = new PortalQueryParams();